graphitemaster/neothyne/docs/COLORGRADING.md

 color we see in objects is reflected light minus any degree of Red, Green and Blue.
 If something absorbs Green and Blue light, only to reflect Red, we see Red.
 Whereas, if it only absorbs Red, it will reflect Blue and Green and the result becomes Cyan.
-Thus, when you subtract various wavelengths of absorption, any shade of any color can be produced.
+Thus, when you subtract various wavelengths through absorption, any shade of any color can be produced.

 It's also important to know what shadows, midtones and highlights are.
 Highlights